stared/gossipingcommons/README.md

 ![Gossiping Commons NA NC NE](imgs/GossipingCommons_NA_NC_NE.png)

-Writing or of your (true!) stories you told them during integration parties, writing blog posts changing the protagonist name to their own, and monetizing on adverts would not be cool.
+Writing of your (true!) stories you told them during integration parties, writing blog posts changing the protagonist name to their own, and monetizing on adverts would not be cool.

 Also, selling your friend for ₿3.0 is not cool.
 And well, if you use this license, it is also illegal.